-This clean eating Einkorn Biscuits recipe is made with white Einkorn flour.
+This einkorn biscuits recipe is made with white Einkorn flour.
 I love them and you will too.
 Einkorn flour is my favorite flour.
-You’ve got to try it!
+You've got to try it!

 In college, my roommate and I would make a bunch of biscuits together and try to make them last a few days.
 They are so affordable, easy and comforting.
 Oh, and they are so versatile.
 They are great as biscuits and gravy, here is my Best Clean Eating Healthy Biscuits and Gravy Recipe.